moseleyc/Lorule-Dark-Ages-Server/README.md

             -- The rest of the information can be set yourself, IP, port, Ect.

-One more thing, run launcher as administrator if it fails, darkages will also need to run as administrator.
+One more thing, run launcher as administrator if it fails, darkages will also need to run as **administrator**.

 Enjoy.